rebelsky/check-designated-reviewers/README.md

 1. Create `missing.tsv` using `dr.py`.
 This also creates `matched.tsv` and `none.tsv`

-        python3 dr.py submissions.tsv volunteers.tsv ""
+        python3 dr.py submissions.tsv volunteers.tsv authors.tsv ""

-2. Populate some of the missing names and email addresses using `update-info.py`

-        python3 update-info.py missing.tsv authors.tsv > contacts.tsv

-3. Read through `contacts.tsv` to exclude any that seem unnecessary or correct any missing information.
+2. Read through `missing.tsv` to exclude any that seem unnecessary or correct any missing information.

-4. Generate an HTML file with mailto links using `make-letters.py`.
+3. Generate an HTML file with mailto links using `make-letters.py`.
 (I decided that mailto links are the best compromise for pretending I have mail merge.)

-        python3 make-letters.py contacts.tsv letters/needs-to-volunteer.txt > mail-links.html
+        python3 make-letters.py missing.tsv letters/needs-to-volunteer.txt > mail-links.html

-5. Open the HTML file, click on each link, and send with your mail program.
+4. Open the HTML file, click on each link, and send with your mail program.

 ## Required data files